 As well as adding variety to your content, these methods will help students process your lessons and demonstrate their understanding of them.

-The strategies should prove to be increasingly useful as you identify the distinct learning styles and aptitudes within your classroom.
+The strategies should prove to be increasingly useful as you identify the distinct learning styles in — and learn to manage — your classroom.